1,000+ Opportunities

 How to Switch to a Plant-Based Diet: Taking Action on Climate and Health Growing Climate-Smart Agriculture in Southeast Georgia New Interactive Maps Help Georgia Communities Prepare for 2050 Climate Conditions How Capturing Landfill Methane Can Reduce Emissions and Strengthen Communities in Georgia Education, Advocacy, and Equity: Local Climate Solutions at Work in Georgia Drawdown Georgia Card Game Drawdown Georgia Card Game

-Based on current listing details, eligibility includes: Nonprofit climate justice initiatives in Georgia that empower BIPOC communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit climate justice initiatives in Georgia that empower BIPOC communities.
+Confirm the full requirements in the official notice before applying.